 As the world’s greatest Bossa Nova anthem, “Girl from Ipanema” is emblematic of a unique moment before the ’60s became “the ’60s.”
 A moment when music took a vacation from itself, spoke Portuguese, got sand between its toes, then floated away on a breeze, leaving the listener with an aftertaste of paradise, and a desire to play the song again.
 To hear the song again.
-To live in that dream, again.
+And play it again.
+And again.

 Garota de Ipanema‘s vocals were first recorded in Portuguese, gained popularity, then recorded a shorter, more radio-friendly version, in English, as The Girl from Ipanema.
 Then it really began climbing the charts.
 It brushed up against I Want To Hold Your Hand, sold two million copies, and became a worldwide hit.
 It won a Grammy for Album of the Year in 1965.
 It’s been recorded over 600 times, and is now the second-most recorded song in history, behind The Beatles’ Yesterday.

 Despite being swept into a genre of ‘easy listening’ – not altogether untrue – it found new life as new generations discovered it.